codeformuenster/verkehrsunfaelle/README.md

     docker-compose run --rm initializer

 Run the importer.
 This takes a long time (> 1 hour).
-If you are not that patient consider using a ready-made container instead (see "Data container images").
+If you are not that patient consider using a ready-made container instead (see [Data container images](#data-container-images)).

     docker-compose run --rm importer

 Or just import a single file

     docker-compose run --rm importer python processing/importer.py '/data/VU PP 2015.xlsb'

+### I am getting import errors!?

+Rows 10120 to 10142 in file [`VU PP 2015.xlsb`](data/VU PP 2015.xlsb), row 10482 in file [`VU PP 2016.xlsx`](data/VU PP 2016.xlsx), row 10902 in file [`VU PP 2017.xlsx`](data/VU PP 2017.xlsx) and row 10901 in file [`VU PP 2017.xlsx`](data/VU PP 2017.xlsx) are known to produce `failed to import` errors.
+These rows are the very last rows in each of these files and are empty.
+The import error is produced because empty rows cannot be imported.

 ## Geocoding